aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 | <img src="images/comment_green.svg" width="16" height="16"> | Resolved | Issue has been fixed |

 **Floating comments**: When a comment's associated code block changes after a branch update, the comment is preserved but marked as "floating".
 You can still view the original code as it was when the comment was created.

+### Remote MR/PR Review [GitLab & GitHub]

+Turn an existing GitLab Merge Request or GitHub Pull Request into a local review session, then sync comments back to the remote — closing the review loop end to end.

+**Create a session from a remote MR/PR**: Click **+** in the toolbar → `From Remote MR/PR...`, pick a Git remote → browse and select one open MR/PR → the plugin fetches the branches, computes the diff, and creates a session bound to the remote.
+The session records remote metadata (MR/PR number, project, URL) and stays linked to it.

+**Pull remote comments**: On session creation and on refresh, the plugin automatically pulls the MR/PR's inline comments, maps them to local DiffBlocks by file + line, and shows the remote author (`@author`).
+Comments that don't match any block become floating comments.
+Pull is deduplicated by remote comment ID, so no duplicates are created.

+**Sync comments to the remote**: New local comments can be uploaded to the remote MR/PR with one click:

+- **Sync all**: Toolbar **Export / Sync** dropdown → `Sync Comments...` — pulls the latest remote comments first, then uploads local ones not yet synced
+- **Sync single**: Click the sync button in the comment list or comment detail to upload that comment as an inline comment
+- **Delete linkage**: When deleting a local comment, optionally check "sync delete remote comment" to remove the remote one too

+Line numbers are recomputed against the refreshed diff on upload; floating comments (whose block has disappeared) are skipped.
+Remote comment IDs keep the sync idempotent, so repeated operations never create duplicates.

+**Platform support**: GitLab (gitlab.com and self-hosted) and GitHub (github.com).
+Connections and tokens are configured in `Settings` → `Tools` → `Code Review Plus` → `Remote Platform`, with fine-grained token support; tokens are stored securely in IDEA PasswordSafe.

 ### Auto Review [Premium]